-The ADS1118 is a precision, low power, 16-bit analog-to-digital converter (ADC) that provides all features necessary to measure the most common sensor signals in an ultra-small, leadless X2QFN-10 package or a VSSOP-10 package.
-The ADS1118 integrates a programmable gain amplifier (PGA), voltage reference, oscillator and high-accuracy temperature sensor.
-These features, along with a wide power supply range from 2 V to 5.5 V, make the ADS1118 ideally suited for power- and spaceconstrained, sensor-measurement applications.
+The ADS1018 is a precision, low-power, 12-bit, noisefree, analog-to-digital converter (ADC) that provides all features necessary to measure the most common sensor signals in an ultrasmall, leadless, X2QFN-10 or VSSOP-10 package.
+The ADS1018 integrates a programmable gain amplifier (PGA), voltage reference, oscillator and high-accuracy temperature sensor.
+These features, along with a wide powersupply range from 2 V to 5.5 V, make the ADS1018 ideally suited for power- and space-constrained, sensor-measurement applications.

-The ADS1118 can perform conversions at data rates up to 860 samples per second (SPS).
-The PGA offers input ranges from ±256 mV to ±6.144 V, allowing both large and small signals to be measured with high resolution.
-An input multiplexer (MUX) allows to measure two differential or four single-ended inputs.
-The high-accuracy temperature sensor can be used for system-level temperature monitoring or coldjunction compensation for thermocouples.
+The ADS1018 performs conversions at data rates up to 3300 samples per second (SPS).
+The PGA offers input ranges from $\pm 256$ mV to $\pm 6.144$ V, allowing both large and small signals to be measured with high resolution.
+An input multiplexer (mux) allows measurement of two differential or four single-ended inputs.
+The high-accuracy temperature sensor is used for system-level temperature monitoring, or cold-junction compensation for thermocouples.

-The ADS1118 operates either in continuousconversion mode, or in a single-shot mode that automatically powers down after a conversion.
+The ADS1018 operates either in continuousconversion mode, or in a single-shot mode that automatically powers down after a conversion.
 Single-shot mode significantly reduces current consumption during idle periods.
 Data are transferred through a serial peripheral interface (SPITM).
-The ADS1118 is specified from -40°C to +125°C.